Code-Institute-Submissions/Friendly-Digest/README.md

 ### **ACKNOWLEDGEMENTS** <a name="thanks"></a>

 Inspiration was used in various locations across the world wide web.
-Please see below some of the key sources used to help develop Quizzical.
+Please see below some of the key sources used to help develop Friendly Digest.

 * Code Instiute Video Tutorials.
 * [Materialize](https://materializecss.com/) Documentation.